Conflict of Interest Policy

 This policy is based on the CMTEDD Conflict of Interest Policy and Guidelines (September 2018).

-All terminology used in this policy is consistent with definitions in the CIT Policy Glossary except as outlined below:
+All terminology used in this policy is consistent with definitions in the CIT Definitions of Terms.
+Except as outlined below:

 - Employee - refer to "CIT Staff" in the CIT Policy Glossary

 - Engaged Representative - Persons working on behalf of the CIT, including contractors, recruitment agency staff, labour-hire employees, consultants, external advisors, members of the CIT Board, internal committees/panels, and volunteers engaged or appointed.
 Conflict of interest identification and declaration requirements apply to anyone engaged to deliver government programs and services, whether for remuneration or not.

 Note: For convenience, the term "employee" is used throughout this document to represent CIT Staff and Engaged Representatives as defined above.

 For more information about this policy, contact Senior Manager, CIT Human Resources.

 Contact CIT Student Services on (02) 6207 3188 or email firstname.lastname@example.org.